-Ground to grid correction is a drawing mode that converts COGO ground measurements to grid measurements defined by the coordinate system of your feature data.
-Ground to grid correction is applied automatically when you turn ground to grid on and use ground to grid aware tools.
+Ground to grid correction is a drawing mode that converts bearing and distance values to grid measurements defined by the coordinate system of your feature data.
+It automatically corrects bearing and distance values you enter with ground to grid-aware tools.

-It is common for ground measurements on a survey plan to be different than grid measurements.
+COGO ground measurements entered from survey plans and similar land record documents are often different than grid measurements defined by your spatial data.
 Setting accurate grid correction values ensures that feature geometry is correctly rotated and scaled for a specific plane coordinate system.

 The direction offset is a user-defined angle that converts direction values to grid bearings on the projection surface of your map data.
 On survey documents, north can be geodetic north, magnetic north, grid north, or a locally defined north.